dimitriszrv/Covid19-SearchEngine/README.md

 </a>

 ## Folder info
+- `JavaFX/javafx-sdk-16` : JavaFx jars
-- `src` : Contains the source code of the project
+- `covid19_articles` : Contains the collected txt files with reference to covid19
 - `deliverables` : Contains the report and a demo video
-- `covid19_articles` : Txt files with covid19 articles
 - `indexes` : Folder in which the indexes are stored
+- `lib`: Lucene jar files (lucene-core, lucene-queries, ...)
+- `scripts`: Script for pre-processing and collection of datasets
+- `src` : Contains the source code of the project
+- `uml` : Umls

 ## About